 Cave in the Snow by Vicki Mackenzie (Bloomsbury)

-Vicki Mackenzie was taking part in a month-long Buddhist meditation course in Pomaia, Italy when she first laid eyes on a woman’s whose life story she would eventually write about.
-“A somewhat frail-looking woman in early middle age, with fair skin and a rather rounded back.
+Vicki Mackenzie was taking part in a month-long Buddhist meditation course in Pomaia, Italy when she first laid eyes on a woman whose life story she would eventually write about, “a somewhat frail-looking woman in early middle age, with fair skin and a rather rounded back.
 She was dressed in the maroon and gold robes of an ordained Buddhist nun and her hair was cropped short in the traditional manner.”

-It would be late in the evening at dinner when a man sitting next to her at the table pointed out the woman again and said, “That’s Tenzin Palmo, The Englishwoman who has spent twelve years meditating in a cave over 13,000 feet up in the Himalayas.”
+It was late in the evening at dinner when a man sitting next to her at the table pointed out the woman again and said, “That’s Tenzin Palmo, the Englishwoman who has spent twelve years meditating in a cave over 13,000 feet up in the Himalayas.”

 It would be a few months later when Mackenzie would pick up a Buddhist magazine and found an interview with Tenzin Palmo.
-What Tehzin Palmo said in that interview would change Mackenzie’s life as well.
-Palmo had stated, “I have made a vow to attain Enlightenment in the female form - no matter how many lifetimes it takes.”
+What Tenzin Palmo said in that interview would change Mackenzie’s life as well.
+Palmo had stated, “I have made a vow to attain Enlightenment in the female form—no matter how many lifetimes it takes.”

-Mackenzie wanted to know, “Where were the women in all of this.”
-Now here was a woman who said she was going to change that.
-From that article in the Buddhist magazine, Mackenzie would seek out Tenzin Palmo to find out more about her - Where did she come from?
-What had she learnt in that cave?
-What made her take the vow.
+Mackenzie wants to know, “Where were the women in all of this.”
+Now here is a woman who says she is going to change that.
+From that article in the Buddhist magazine, Mackenzie seeks out Tenzin Palmo to find out more about her.
+Where did she come from?
+What had she learned in that cave?
+What made her take the vow?

-It is the story of her overcoming many obstacles along the way - people telling her it was too dangerous, monks saying women would not be able to survive the harsh conditions or cope with the solitude.
+It is the story of her overcoming many obstacles along the way—people telling her it was too dangerous, monks saying women would not be able to survive the harsh conditions or cope with the solitude.
 But Tenzin Palmo is no ordinary woman.
-She proved all her detractors wrong.
-She’s very modest about saying what she has gained from her near isolation but her determination to help women on their spiritual path has not waivered one bit.
+She proves all her detractors wrong.
+She’s very modest about telling what she has gained from her near isolation but her determination to help women on their spiritual path has not wavered one bit.

 I, for one, am a skeptic about the mysticism and seemingly supernatural powers of spiritual leaders and gurus but I find the spiritual journeys people take to be inspiring and admirable.
 It isn’t anybody who can give up their comfortable life, their family, their friends, and move to a foreign country whose language you don’t know or don’t understand to find the answers to your own question about “Who am I?” or “Why am I here?”.
 Tenzin Palmo is definitely an interesting individual.
 You will be moved by her courage, admire her perseverance, and you may even be inspired to take on your own spiritual journey. ~Ernie Hoyt